 We have several programs in place to maintain and improve the safety of Sherwood Forest.
 To learn more about any of these, use the sections below.
-You may also apply for services or volunteer to help in any of these areas by using these sections.

 The Board of Directors of the Sherwood Forest Association contracts for the services of a professional security provider.
 Our patrol drivers use a combination of marked and unmarked vehicles to patrol the neighborhood for a specified number of hours that is determined by our membership level.
 However, since our current security provider patrols in adjacent neighborhoods as well, a patrol driver is available to respond immediately to an emergency situation in any one of the neighborhoods on a 24-7 basis.
-Patrol drivers provide a designated member of the Board of Directors of the Sherwood Forest Association with daily electronic logs of the calls and incidents to which they respond in the Sherwood Forest neighborhood.

 We have found that this service has been effective in keeping crime low in Sherwood Forest.